Followers

 Alice C. Linsley

-The entire scope of biblical history reveals that God is eager to reveal His divine nature and eternal power to us (Romans 1:20).
+The entire scope of biblical history indicates that God is eager to reveal His divine nature and eternal power (Rom.
+1:20).
 This eagerness is an expression of His infinite love for the whole creation and especially for humanity.

 In Genesis, the Creator communes with the humans in the Garden in the cool of the day.
-This is a picture of Paradise, a Paradise that was lost when sin and death entered the world.
+This is a picture of Paradise, a Paradise that was lost.
 However, God did not give up on His creation.
 He began to show humans His thoughts and plans.
-He appointed rulers who would listen to Him.
+He appointed rulers who would obey to Him.
 He called forth prophets who would declare His Word.
-He anointed priests to serve the needs of His people.
+He anointed priests who would serve the needs of His people.

-The focus of this post is the biblical data about the archaic rulers who are listed in Genesis 4, 5, 10, 11, 25 and 36.
-They were the rulers over the peoples listed in the so-called "Table of Nations," which is a misnomer since during the period in question - 6000 -2000 BC - there were no nations as we define that term today.
+The rulers who are listed in Genesis chapters 4, 5, 10, 11, 25 and 36 were all Hebrew.
+They maintained their ethnic identity and genetic makeup by marrying only members of their caste (endogamy).
+They were rulers among the peoples listed in "Table of Nations".
+"Nations" is a misnomer since during the period in question, 6000-2000 BC, there were no nations as we define that term today.

 The rulers of these peoples appear to have common religious practices.
 They built east-facing temples and shrines.
 They retained royal priests to serve in their temples.
 They offered blood sacrifice for sin and oblations of oil, wine, and wheat.
 They drafted and ratified royal treaties in a similar way.
 Ancient paintings reveal a common solar symbolism as well.

-Genesis also associates the mighty rulers of the archaic world with the Anakim.
-The Anakim are the people of Anak and his father Arba.
+Genesis also associates the mighty rulers of Genesis with the Anakim, the people of Anak and his father Arba.
 Anak and the Anakim dwelt in the region of Hebron, which was called Kiriath-Arba.
 This is where Sarah resided.
 Hebron was at the northern most boundary of the ancient kingdom of Edom.
 The Greeks called this Idumea, which means “land of red people.”
 Esau of Edom is described as red and hairy in Genesis 25:25.

 The Anakim are associated with the Nephilim in Number 13:33.
 Unfortunately, many Bibles render the meaning of nephilim as “giants” when it should read “great ones.”
 Nephilim comes from the same root as the Aramaic npyl (nephil) which means giant as in great.
 This is equivalent to the Arabic nfy, meaning hunter.
 It is said concerning Nimrod that he was a “mighty hunter” or a “mighty man” before the Lord.

-The Habiru were unique among other priests in that they believed in a supreme Creator God who has a son.
+The Hebrew were a ruler-priest caste that believed in a supreme Creator God who has a son.
 The Hebrew priests of the Nile called the creator Ra, and his son was called Horus.
-The Hebrew priests of Mesopotamia called the Creator Anu and his son was called Enki, which means “Lord over all the earth” in Akkadian.
-Given that many ancient populations believed in multiple gods, the Father-Son belief of the Hebrew priests is truly remarkable.
+The Hebrew priests of Mesopotamia called the Creator Anu/An and his son Enki.
+En-Ki means “Lord over all” in Akkadian.
+Given that many ancient populations believed in multiple gods, the Father-Son belief of the early Hebrew is truly remarkable.

 The wisdom of the Nilotic priests was so extensive that it was unrivaled in the ancient world.
 Much of the wisdom ascribed to the ancient Greeks was borrowed from the Nilotic Hebrew priests.
 Plato studied for 13 years with the priest Sechnuphis at the temple in Memphis.
 He reported that the ancient Nilotes had been keeping records of astronomical events for 10,000 years.